izi-p/next-compute-first-load/README.md

 # next-compute-first-load
-A tiny node.js script to recompute Next.js first load build metric (tested with Next.js 9.3.3)
+A tiny node.js script to recompute Next.js first load build metric, in KB (tested with Next.js 9.3.3)

 ## Why
 Next.js first load metric can be seen when building your Next.js app.